 - RockBros Handlebar Stainless Steel Bell

 This is an amazingly affordable option that will fit on any kind of bike.
-It even has a vintage look that you will love.
+It even has a Vintage style that you will love.

 - Electra Ringer

 You can get the Electra in different designs, including different colors.
-Be vary though, it dangerously resembles an Alien UFO.
+Be wary though, it dangerously resembles an Alien UFO.

 - Knog Oi Classic

 The Knog Oi Classic is a completely different kind of bell, you might have not seen anything like it before.
-Although it performs really well, you will surely love its tone.
+Although it performs really well, you will surely love its ding dong tone.

 1. Trigger Bell-Editor’s Choice